Mission San Buenaventura: Visiting the 9th California Mission

-Mission San Buenaventura is the 9th of the California Missions to be founded, and it was the last to be founded by Father Junípero Serra.
+Mission San Buenaventura is the 9th of the California Missions to be founded, and it was the last to be established by Father Junípero Serra.
 As far as missions go, it is definitely on the smaller side, but it makes up for its size in beauty.
 Located right in the heart of downtown Ventura, this spot has one of the prettier gardens of all the missions.
-Here is all the information so you can check it out yourself and you can read my itinerary to visit all of the California missions here.
+Here is all the information so you can check it out yourself, and you can read my itinerary to visit all of the California missions here.

 - Cost: $4

 - Location: 211 E Main St, Ventura, CA 93001

 - Read more about my visit to all 21 of the California Missions

 Mission San Buenaventura is located on Main St, which is the popular downtown area in Ventura.
 Depending on where you get off on the freeway, you will make your way Northeast to Main St, turn left and then go down to the end to where you will see the mission on the right.
 There is street parking, which was a dollar an hour when I went.

 To enter the mission, you need to walk into the store right next door and pay the fee.
 From there, you walk up the stairs into the small museum before entering the mission.